 Blurriness is a common problem in computer vision that causes degradation of an image.
 There are different types of blur which include gaussian blur, disk blur, motion blur, uniform blur and more.
 Atmospheric turbulence causes blurs in images [14] and removal of such distortion via deblurring has proven to be an ill-posed problem.
 Deblurring can be classified under image restoration and defined as an act of restoring a degraded image input to an output close to its ground truth, based on prior knowledge of the image degradation model.

-This project focuses on deblurring picture or frames from a video that has suffered air turbulence and removal of distortions caused by air turbulence.
-To obtain the best results, a comparative study on traditional deblur techniques and deep learning algorithms was performed on samples from the OTIS and places365 dataset.
+This project focuses on deblurring image or frames from a video that has suffered air turbulence and removal of distortions caused by air turbulence.
+[Need to add more background on air turbulence image, for example, how such images are formed, why these images are of interest, and why blurriness is a problem in these images.]

+(Talk about the whole pipeline before going into deblurring)To alleviate the blurriness problem in air turbulence images, I perform a comparative study on traditional deblur techniques and deep learning algorithms was performed on samples from the OTIS and places365 dataset.
 The distortions from the turbulent waves caused some sort of motion blurring.
 Motion blur in an image occurs as a result of movement of an object, long exposure or movement in camera while a picture is being taken.
 My focus was mainly on deblurring images that have been restored from turbulent distortions.

 Image restoration from blurred and poorly illuminated images is difficult.
 This issue a deconvolution and inverse problem because the underlying image and the blur is unknown.
 We take a blur image and perform an inverse function to create a sharp version of it.
 Diverse methods have been proposed for deblurring degraded images, however I explored both blind deconvolution and non-blind deconvolution techniques to present outstanding results.
-For the traditional method, I tested the Hyper Laplacian priors while for the deep learning method I utilized DeblurGAN-v2 and MPRNet neural networks.
+For the traditional method, I tested the Hyper Laplacian priors while for the deep learning method I utilized DeblurGAN-v2 and MPRNet neural networks. (need to be more specific on the methods that you’ve compared, and need to mention conclusions of the experiments)

-2. Literature Review
+2. Related Work

-2.1 Blurring Concept
+2.1 Image Blur Model